microchip-pic-avr-examples/pic16f13145-cnano-out-of-box-code-mplab-mcc/README.md

           * CLB Synthesizer &rarr; Load...
                * Select `CnanoCLBdemo.clb` inside of the source code folder
 ![Image of the CLB Synthesizer](./images/CLBSynthesizer_startup.PNG)
-               * Tip: Click on the icons in the CLB Synthesizer tab toolbar to hide properties, components, or problems for more working space!
+               * Tip: Click on these buttons in the CLB Synthesizer tab toolbar to hide the sidebars for more working space!
 ![CLB Window Controls](./images/CLBSynthesizer_windowControls.PNG)
                * You can also maximize the current window in MPLAB X IDE by double-clicking on the tab of the desired window to maximize.
 Double-clicking on this again will return it to normal size.
-                    * Window &rarr; Reset Windows can be used to reset window positions and sizes, if needed.
+                    * Window &rarr; Reset Windows can be used to reset all of the window positions and sizes, if issues occur.
      * Synthesize the Design
-          * Click on the Synthesize button in the bottom left corner
+          * Click on the Synthesize button in the bottom left corner to generate the output bitstream.
 ![CLB Synthesize Button](./images/CLBSynthesizer_synthesize.PNG)

 **Note:** Synthesizing the design is required for the utilized CLB I/O to appear in the pin grid!